-CBS Corporation (NYSE: CBS.A and CBS) announced on April 26, 2006 results for the first quarter ended March 31, 2006, posting solid revenue and net earnings per share increases from continuing operations.
+New York, New York, April 26, 2006 - CBS Corporation (NYSE: CBS.A and CBS) today reported results for the first quarter ended March 31, 2006, posting solid revenue and net earnings per share increases from continuing operations.

 Excluding 2006 stock option expense, and on a pro forma basis for 2005, the Company's first quarter increases over the same quarter last year were as follows: 4% in revenues, 5% in net earnings from continuing operations to \$232 million from \$220 million and 11% in diluted earnings per share ("EPS") to \$.30 from \$.27 Pro forma results for 2005 are adjusted for the separation and exclude a net gain on investments.